dora-rs/dora-drives/docs/src/introduction.md

 Currently `dora-drives` is made of:

-- A Carla source node.
-It generates pedestrians, vehicles, as well as an `ego` vehicle with camera and sensors attached to it.
+- A Carla source node that generates pedestrians, vehicles, as well as an `ego` vehicle with camera and sensors attached to it.
 - A perfect object detection operator that use information from the simulator to generate bounding box on image frame.
 - A `yolov5` object detection operator that generates bounding boxes on images where it detects object.
 - An obstacle location operator that match bouding box with depth frame images, to get the exact location of an obstacle.
 - A `hybrid_astar` operator that avoid obstacles detected and use cartography information when there is no obstacles.
-- A `pid` control operator that compute the command that needs to be executed to follow the `hybrid_astar` waypoints.
+- A `pid` control operator that computes the command that needs to be executed to follow the `hybrid_astar` waypoints.
 - A control operator that sends the command to the Carla simulator.
 - A plot operator that plots: bounding boxes, obstacles locations, and waypoints on a frame and displays it.